laneboysrc/nrf24l01-rc/doc/hkr3000-info.md

-ff aa 55     Special marker for the first packet a[1-5]       The 5 address bytes cc cc        A 16 byte checksum of bytes a1..a5 h[a-t]       20 channels for frequency hopping
+ff aa 55     Special marker for the first packet a[1-5]       The 5 address bytes cc cc        A 16 bit checksum of bytes a1..a5 h[a-t]       20 channels for frequency hopping
 ..
 Not used